farr/MCMCChainsStorage.jl/README.md

 The `MCMCChainsStorage.jl` package provides options for storing your `MCMCChains.jl` chains on disk without using serialization.
-Serialization is not suitable for long-term storage, or for sharing your chains to colleagues with different operating systems, Julia versions, or even without Julia.
+Serialization is not suitable for long-term storage; or for sharing your chains to colleagues with different operating systems, Julia versions, or even without Julia.
 `MCMCChainsStorage.jl` solves these problems.